DataDog/integrations-core/silk/README.md

 ### Configuration

-1. Edit the `silk.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your silk performance data.
+1. Edit the `silk.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Silk performance data.
 See the [sample silk.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].